-From: Kathy Glennan, RSC Chair
+From: Renate Behrens, RSC Chair

-Subject: Religions in RDA Working Group, 2022-2023
+Subject: Religions in RDA Working Group, 2025

 This document sets out the membership, terms of reference, and specific tasks for the Religions in RDA Working Group.
+It supersedes RSC/Chair/2024/4, converting its status from Task and Finish Working Group to Advisory Group (the new class of Working Group approved by the Board in its December 2024 meeting).